Podcast: Download (198.0MB)

 I’m not kidding – literally multiple thousands which is invaluable for verifying authenticity and accuracy!

-Though historically, there have always been those who would discredit the scriptures, the promotion of the Gnostic gospels (which I will mention again in brief later) has, in recent history, stirred up more of a frontal attack against them than ever before.
+Though historically, there have always been those who would discredit the scriptures, the promotion of the Gnostic gospels (which I will mention again in brief later) has, in recent years, stirred up more of a frontal attack against them than ever before.
 That having been said, it is important to note that so far as I am aware, no one of note in the world of textual criticism takes these fringe scholars seriously!

 Sure, the media LOVES to stir the pot and place a spotlight on these fringe scholars and their attempts to discredit the early dating of the copies (and their originals), but that is because sensationalism sells!
 This is also why YouTube is at no loss for LOADS of this slipshod, couch-potato scholar-ism.
 People are WAY too easily convinced by sensationalized journalism.
 None of this, however, is due to investigative integrity or responsible reporting.

 If there is any doubt that sensationalism beats responsible reporting of well documented information simply do a YouTube search for lectures on the reliability of the scriptures verses those who bring them into question.
 One example I can cite is from a similar search which produced video from Daniel B. Wallace which only has about 26,000 views and then in the suggested videos on the side I see a few videos by Bart Ehrman on his book, Misquoting Jesus and it had over 559,000 views.
+The masses LOVE sensationalism.

 What are the differences between these two men?
 Both are eminently qualified in the field and have been highly educated.
 However, while Wallace encourages an approach to textual criticism which avoids extremes and admits to difficulties, Ehrman uses irresponsibly bloated language to stir his audience into agreement.
 Wallace tells us that it is irresponsible to assume that every word we have in our Bible corresponds to a word in the original texts.
 There is too much variation for that – but this does not make it impossible to walk away with a clear understanding of what the original contained.
 Ehrman on the other hand makes statements like this in his book Misquoting Jesus, “Not only do we not have the originals, we don’t have the first copies of the originals.
 We don’t even have copies of the copies of the originals, or copies of the copies of the copies of the originals.”
 This statement is immediately suspect.
 How does he know for certain that we do not have any originals (a point which Wallace actually agrees with)?
-The Dead Sea scrolls which we DO have, date back to 150BC-70AD, so who is to say that some of the ancient texts we call copies are NOT originals?
+The Dead Sea scrolls, which we DO have, date back to 150BC-70AD, so who is to say that some of the ancient texts we call copies are NOT originals?
 Not only that, but if as he claims we do not have the originals – how could he possible know that what we have are only 4th generation copies, when many of them are dated within the 1st and 2nd century?
 These are NOT intellectually responsible statements, but are deliberately inflammatory in order to stir up bias!
 Even the title of his book is silly.
 How can you claim that you are Misquoting Jesus if according to you, it’s impossible to know what He actually said?
 The only way to verify a misquote is to verify what WAS in fact originally said!

 Now, of these early copies of scripture, all of them agree on nearly every single point!
 THAT IS HUGE!!!!